Skip to content

 $original = ['user' => ['name' => 'Alice']];

-// $original is unchanged
+// $original is unchanged, $copy is modified

 This ensures: